airbloc/whitepaper/TECHNICAL-WHITEPAPER.md

 When the Data Refinery files a claim, that data can no longer be sold.
 Furthermore, a single claim does not lower the Data Reliability or penalize the User.
 This is to prevent the Data Refinery from malicious abuse of the claim system.
 Eventually, the Data Refinery can’t sell the data that was filed with claim, so the supply of that data in the Marketplace is reduced, resulting in reduced amount of rewards to the User.

-Nonetheless, to Users who have accumulated claims more than three times by two or more validators, the data reliability mining process can directly verify the data reliability and adjusts the data reliability in accordance with the reliability mining result.
+Nonetheless, to Users who have accumulated claims more than three times by two or more refineries, the data reliability mining process can directly verify the data reliability and adjusts the data reliability in accordance with the reliability mining result.

 ### Data Reliability Mining